We know that smoke from planned burns can cause concern. However, smoke is an unavoidable by-product of this essential work to protect:

 Plan ahead to protect your health – be prepared for smoke:

-- sign up to the new planned burn site Vic Planned Burns to see what's happening in your region
+- sign up to the Planned Burns Victoria to see what's happening in your region

 - if you have a health condition, follow the treatment plan provided by your doctor